Search

 Credit: Envato Elements/ vanitjan

-Even though hiding your money inside your television will keep burglars at bay, it is not the safest spot to do so if you're looking for places that are fireproof.
-Electronics commonly catch fire due to faulty electrical outlets or obsolete sockets.
-Therefore, make sure not to conceal any money within.
+While it might seem like hiding your money inside your television would keep burglars away, it's not the safest spot if you want somewhere fireproof.
+Electronics often catch fire because of faulty electrical outlets or old sockets.

 5) Other Places to Avoid